If you have concerns over green balls in soil of your potted plant, you don’t have to immediately worry as these can just be harmless substances.

 The tiny green balls in soil can most likely be slow-release fertilizer pills.
 Granular-looking slow-release fertilizer balls serve the purpose of supplementing the soil’s nutrients.
 They are not water-soluble like liquid fertilizers.

 Slow-release fertilizer balls are present in nursery plants.
-They come already mixed in the potting soil to aid the growth of the plant, and they remain on the surface of the soil looking like little green eggs.
+They come already mixed in the potting soil to aid the growth of the plant, and they remain on the surface of the soil (regardless of the type of soil you use) looking like little green eggs.

 Don’t worry, these green balls do not harm your plant in any way.
 Instead, they promote the growth of the plant by releasing nitrogen, phosphorus, potassium and other good nutrients.
 Biodegradable and small, they consist mostly of vegetable oil and polymer resins.